flavio-a/HK-Route-Notes/All Skills (1.4.3.2+ iBaldur).md

 - Optionally get 1 hit of soul from the flying husk sentry
 - Ride elevator down to city
 - Get soul from enemies, no relic, no killing enemies for geo
-- Aim for full soul before GHusk
 - Enter GHusk Room
-- Kill Enemies before GHusk +35ish Geo
+- Optionally Kill Enemies before GHusk
-- Kill GHusk +400-440
+- Kill GHusk +420
 - End GHusk with full soul

 ## Enter Sanctum
 - Object pogo into spire
 - Howling Wraiths the Great Husk Sentry through the floor 3x to kill him
-- Open the lever on your way up out of this room
+- Open the lever on your way up out of this room and collect GHS Geo +45-50
 - Go left towards sanctum entry, collect some soul (5-6 hits is good)
 - Fight Soul Twister
 - Enter Sanctum